$2500 writer's fee paid

 A reading and celebration of Mara's and Gabe's work for the year was held on April 9, 2007, featuring Lee Eisenberg and Daniel Okrent.
 For more about this event, see the Kelly Writers House calendar entry, which includes a link to a free downloadable mp3 audio recording of the entire event; you can also download the MP3 here or play a streaming version of the audio by clicking the triangle at the beginning of this sentence.
 See also Eric Karlan's summary and analysis of the event.

-This project is for current juniors or sophomores.
-Applicants who are juniors will be given priority, but sophomores are encouraged to apply.
+This project is for current juniors and seniors.
+Applicants who are sophomores are encouraged to apply but juniors and seniors will be given first preference.

 The deadline for submitting applications is Friday, October 3.
 Decisions will be made soon after that, and the winner will be then expected to begin working with the assigning editor.